Everything you need to know about Shakespeare’s Globe

-First opening its doors in 1599, the Globe Theatre has been rebuilt and renovated into the eye-catching playhouse it is today.
+First opening its doors in 1599, Shakespeare’s Globe has been rebuilt and renovated into the eye-catching playhouse it is today.
 With thousands of visitors taking in a Shakespeare production in his own theatre, the Globe Theatre has a legacy stretching for over 400 years.
 Find out more about the venue with us as we take you through the history of the important theatre on the Southbank.

-All about the Globe Theatre
+All about Shakespeare’s Globe